 How Do UTMs Work in Google Ads?

 You can put UTMs into Google Ads final URLs in a few ways.
 First, you can type them in manually.
 But because the strings get long, your UTMs are prone to errors when done by hand.
-So the second way you can go about it — the one we strongly recommend — is to use a UTM link builder tool.
+So the second way you can go about it — the one we strongly recommend — is to use a UTM link builder tool and apply UTM best practices.
 It will help you avoid typos and speed up your workflow.

 The third approach to take is to use Google Ads tracking templates.
 This feature automates parameter insertion.
 It saves you a ton of time and works great with UTM routines (it also allows you to insert granular and ad-specific parameters via ValueTrack).